dev-bittu/lotus-grammar/grammar/basic_syntax/variable_name.md

-### Variable Naming in b2
+### Variable Naming in lotus

-In *b2*, variable names can range from short, single letters to descriptive, multi-word names.
+In *lotus*, variable names can range from short, single letters to descriptive, multi-word names.
 Following specific rules ensures compatibility and avoids errors.

 ---